tedztar/mcstatusbot/README.md

 ## Features

-- Self-updating voice channels to display the server's status and the number of players online
+- Auto-updating voice channels to display the server's status and the number of players online
 - Support for monitoring multiple Minecraft servers at once
-- See the usernames of the players on the server
 - Check the status of non-monitored servers
 - Slash command support with ephemeral responses to prevent channels from being cluttered with commands